contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

 or

 ```
-ACBEGFD
+ACBFEGIHD
 ```

 ```
 Start with the left deepest node, which is A.
 Since A is the left child of B, look for the left deepest node under C which is C
 Since C is the right child of B, B is next
-Since D is the left child of B, look for the left deepest node under H which is F
+Since B is the left child of D, look for the left deepest node under H which is F
 Since F is the right child of E, E is next
-Since G is the left child of G and there isn't a right child, G is next
+Since E is the left child of G and there isn't a right child, G is next
 Since G is the left child of H, look for the left deepest node under I which is I
 Since I is the right child of H, H is next
 Since H is the right child of D, D is next